decentology/dappstarter-modules-community/README.md

-# dappstarter-dao-core
+# dappstarter-modules-community
-DappStarter DAO Modules created and maintained by the Decentology team.
+DappStarter modules created and maintained by community members